By the dLife Editors

 Naltrexone Hydrochloride and Bupropion Hydrochloride

 This is an extended-release combination of two FDA-approved medications, a known antidepressant and smoking cessation medication (bupropion) and a drug that treats alcohol and opioid addiction (naltrexone).
-It was approved by the FDA in 2014 for adults with a body mass index greater than 30, or for adults with a BMI of 27 or greater who also have type 2 diabetes or high cholesterol.
+It was approved by the FDA in 2014 for adults with a body mass index greater than thirty, and for adults with a BMI of twenty-seven or greater who also have type 2 diabetes or high cholesterol.

 Bupropion is thought to increase dopamine activity in the brain, which helps reduce appetite and increase energy burned.
 Naltrexone works by blocking opioid receptors.
 Potential side effects include nausea, constipation, headache, vomiting, and insomnia, seizures, and suicidal thoughts.
 This drug can raise blood pressure and heart rate, so it should not be used in those with existing high blood pressure.
 Other contraindications include use in individuals who are taking opioids or undergoing treatment for opioid use or alcohol use.

-Cost: can vary between $55 to over $200 per month, depending on your dose.*
+Cost: Can vary from $55 to over $200 per month, depending upon your dose.*

 This drug is a glucagon-like peptide-1 (GLP-1) receptor agonist, a class that other drugs used to treat diabetes fall into.
 Saxenda should not be used in conjunction with any other drug in this class, even Victoza, which has the same active ingredient at different doses.